jelleoverbeek/redesign-minor-web-dev/jelle.md

   ```

 - **Minfiy**
   Minifying is also done using Gulp.
-Both the CSS and the JS is being minified in two seperate tasks:
+Both the CSS and the JS is being minified in two separate tasks:

   ```Javascript
   gulp.task("js:minify", () => {